jimbobbennett/smart-garden-ornaments/days/1-setup.md

     ![The create a new device dialog create button](../images/iot-central-new-device-create-button.png)

+Take a note of this device ID.

 #### Set the device location

 Once the device has been created, it will appear in the devices list.
-You will now be able to set the location.
+You'll now be able to set the location.

 1. Select the device from the list